Justice-Reaper/Hyprland-Dotfiles/README.md

 sudo cp .zshrc /root
 sudo ln -s -f /home/justice-reaper/.p10k.zsh /root/.p10k.zsh
 ```

+### Configure sddm and quickshell

+Follow these steps to install sddm as display manager and quickshell as lockscreen [https://github.com/Darkkal44/qylock.git](https://github.com/Darkkal44/qylock.git).
+It is recommended to use the pixel-cyberpunk or pixel-waterfall theme

 ### Set zsh as default shell for user and root